syncfusion-content/uwp-docs/uwp/Overview.md

 ---
-title: About UWP Overview control | Syncfusion
+title: Overview of UWP controls | Syncfusion
 description: Learn here all about introduction of Syncfusion Essential Studio for UWP, its controls, features and more.
 platform: uwp
 control: overview